ericoporto/ags-manual-wiki/Tumbleweed.md

 You can add an exit extension to hotspots and objects.
 Clicking on such a hotspot will make the player walk to it and change the room afterwards.
-There are several advantages compared to the usual methods like ‘screen edges' or stand-on hotspot functions:
+There are several advantages compared to the usual methods like 'screen edges' or stand-on hotspot functions: